Codeinwp/wp-maintenance-mode/readme.md

 **Cache Plugin Support**

-The plugin flush the cache on activate the maintenance mode form the plugins W3 Total Cache and WP Super Cache
+WP Maintenance Mode can be unstable due the cache plugins, we recommend to deactivate any cache plugin when maintenance mode is active.

 ## Other Notes
 ### License